stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

     content: >
       **We are not a usual business club**.
-Except.Business is your go-to guide to harmonious living and informal networking with successful entrepreneurs who are passionate about real active life and all the experiences it provides.
+Except.Business is your go-to guide to harmonious living and informal networking with successful entrepreneurs who are passionate about real active life.
 Find out how people from all over the world combine effective business, active lifestyles, relaxation, and exceptional experiences.
 The wisdom of the entrepreneurial community, automatic translation of communication from many languages.
     actions:
       - label: Join the club
         url: /pricing